Secured vs Unsecured Loans: Explained - Fleximize

 Secured vs unsecured loan requirements

-Here at Fleximize, we offer both secured and unsecured loans, meaning you can choose which type of financing will best suit your business.
+At Fleximize, we offer both secured and unsecured loans, so you can choose which type of finance is the best fit for your business.
 Our secured and unsecured lending products have unique requirements and features which you can compare below:

 Requirement